princeoncada/quant-master-summaries/Summaries/market_data_returns.md

-# Project 1 — Market Data Loader & Returns Analysis
+# Market Data Loader & Returns Analysis

 **Goal:** Build the foundations of quant trading by learning how to load real market data, compute returns, measure volatility, analyze correlations, and study the distribution of asset returns.